 If a connection was not made to your local PostgreSQL database upon creation of pgAdmin, you will need to create the connection.
-Click on the “Add a Connection” button and then provide the following details.
+Choose “Add New Server” from the pgAdmin home screen.

 If you are going to connect to a remote database, you will need to provide that information through this same operation. pgAdmin will allow you connect to multiple servers and also supports SSH tunneling, if your server is behind a firewall or otherwise inaccessible.